ricardo-nolan/ethos-nicehash-autominer/README.md

 	3. Insert your token and user for pushover alerts (optional)
 	4. For any additional coin you want to mine, add hashrate and a config file.
 	5. Mine duration is the minimum time to mine on an algorithm in hours
+	6. If installed via git, stay up to date with "git pull"

 In nicehashminer is a list of factors for calculating profit, if you wish to add beyond those included, keep the following in mind: